 How do you do that?

 It starts with market research in its most basic, fundamental form.
-It’s what Tom Peters calls “strategic listening,” and he contends it’s the most important job of any C-level exec or business owner.
+It’s what Tom Peters calls “strategic listening,” and he contends it’s the most important job of any C-level exec or business owner and it’s a critical first step in the branding process.

 Strategic listening requires that you set aside your existing perspective and listen without prejudice.